How big movies created even bigger franchises and Hollywood made lots of money.

-Despite recent competition, the 1960s period drama remains in the top television league and here’s why.
+Despite the solid competition, the 1960s period drama remains in the top television league and here's why.

 Recent years have seen international audiences enjoying what I would describe as the halcyon days of television drama, as the medium has moved from broadcast to cable, satellite and more recently, into streaming.

 Many of the outstanding shows of this latter era have been produced in the US, where cable stations such as HBO and AMC had already proved that it was possible to offer competitive subscription pricing for television content (a model since championed by streaming services such as Netflix, Amazon Prime and Disney+) whilst waiving content restrictions.
 Freed from such advertising and broadcast regulations, TV on-demand has subsequently flourished.

 In the process, television dramas such as The Crown, The Marvelous Mrs Maisel, The Morning Show, For All Mankind, The Sopranos, The Servant, The Wire, Lost, Breaking Bad and Six Feet Under have all played a part in progressing the creative television medium, with some critics even suggesting that television as a platform is now artistically more innovative than current cinematic output (which is itself, ironically, is shifting more and more into streaming for its first runs).

 Amidst this plethora of high-quality programming, there has been one televisual creation that has continued to stand out from the multi-channel competition, and which was early on the creative wave that subscription has delivered for audiences.